Have Questions?

 808-339-3009

-HOPE Treatment Services is a drug and alcohol rehab facility for individuals residing in the Pahala area while battling a drug and alcohol use disorder .
+HOPE Treatment Services is a drug and alcohol rehab facility for individuals residing in the Pahala, HI. area while battling a drug and alcohol use disorder .
 As such, it offers services like couple/family therapy, dual diagnosis drug rehab, brief intervention approach, activity therapy, vocational rehabilitation services, substance abuse counseling approach and more, that are in keeping with its philosophy of evidence based treatments that are proven effective.

 In the same way, HOPE Treatment Services believes in individualized care to ensure that their patients achieve the best possible results.
 The drug and alcohol treatment facility also specializes in other treatments like programs for the hearing impaired, persons with eating disorders, substance abuse education, transgender or (LGBT) clients, social skills development, aftercare/continuing care - among many others.
 Many of these services are also provided by HOPE Treatment Services in various settings like outpatient counseling, short term treatment facilities, long term treatment programs, inpatient addiction treatment facilities, inpatient detox centers, as well as others.